stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 ## Rationale for a new record type, "NOTIFY"

-It is technically possible to store the same information in an SRV record as in the proposed NOTIFY records.
+It is technically possible to store the same information in an SRV record as in the proposed NOTIFY record.
 This would, however, require name space pollution (indicating the RRtype via a label in the owner name) and also changing the semantics of one of the integer fields of the SRV record.

-But overloading semantics on a single record type has not been a good idea in the past.
+Overloading semantics on a single record type has not been a good idea in the past.
 Furthermore, as the generalised notifications are a new proposal with no prior deployment on the public Internet there is an opportunity to avoid repeating previous mistakes.

-In the case of the "vertical" Notify(CDS) and NOTIFY(CSYNC) nothing needs to be done by the nameservers serving the parent zone.
+In the case of the "vertical" NOTIFY(CDS) and NOTIFY(CSYNC) nothing needs to be done by the nameservers serving the child.parent. zone.
-So therefore the SRV records appear to be a near perfect match.
-In the case of the more "horizontal" NOTIFY(DNSKEY), however, the nameserver will have to act on the insertion of a NOTIFY(DNSKEY) instruction.
+So therefore the SRV record, modulo the overloading issue, appear to be workable match.
+In the case of the more "horizontal" NOTIFY(DNSKEY), however, the nameserver will have to act on the insertion of a "zone.
+NOTIFY DNSKEY ..." record.

 A new record type would therefore make it possible to more easily associate the special processing needed with the new type rather than